Pierre

 Toussaint Day and French cemeteries

-Over Toussaint, people come in great numbers to cemeteries to pay respect to their dead with cut flowers to leave on the graves.
+Over Toussaint, people come in great numbers to cemeteries to pay respect to their dead by leaving cut flowers on the graves.

 Passy Cemetery Paris © French Moments